 Exception: Emergency access codes cannot be used to access the MiChart Electronic Prescribing for Controlled Substances (EPCS) system used at the U-M Health System (UMHS).
-EPCS users can contact the Medical Center Information Technology (MCIT) Help Desk at (734) 936-8000 for assistance.
+EPCS users can contact the Medical Center Information Technology (MCIT) Service Desk at (734) 936-8000 for assistance.

 If you have lost your MToken (or the device on which you stored your software MToken), you will need to take certain steps to ensure the security of sensitive institutional data.
 Please see If You Lose Your MToken for more details.
 Your lost, broken, or expired MToken can be replaced at any MToken Distribution Center.
 See Replacing Your MToken for guidance on how to replace software MTokens and activate replacement hardware MTokens.

 Yes, with very few exceptions.
 MTokens may not be transported or sent to embargoed nations identified by the federal government, pursuant to federal export control regulations.

 The following list will help you identify the problem: